ika-rwth-aachen/RoadGeneration/README.md

 Therefore, we present a prototypical solution for a logical road network description which is easy to maintain and modify.
 The concept aims to be non-redundant so that changes of distinct quantities do not affect other places in the code and thus the variation of maps is straightforward.
 In addition, the simple definition of junctions is a focus of the work.
 Intersecting roads are defined separately and then set in relation, finally a junction is generated automatically.

 The idea is to derive the description from a commonly used, standardized format for simulation maps in order to generate this format from the introduced logical description.
-Consequently, we developed a command-line tool that generates the standardized simulation map format OpenDRIVE.
+Consequently, we developed a command-line tool that generates the standardized simulation map format [ASAM OpenDRIVE](https://www.asam.net/standards/detail/opendrive/).
 Furthermore, there exists a Python package that allows the user to introduce stochastic variables for each quantity and generate as many variations of a logically identical road network as desired.

 The proposed workflow can be seen in Fig. 1.
 Further information is published in [[1]](https://arxiv.org/abs/2006.03403) and [[2]](https://arxiv.org/abs/2210.00853).
+This repository exlucdes the analysis of real world HD maps which is done in a separate internal tool.
 <div align="center">
     <img src="docs/motivation.png"</img>
 </div>
 Fig.1: Possible workflow for the presend road variation tool.

 ## Repository Overview